 Multiscale Catalytic Energy Conversion

-MCEC is a consortium in which chemists, physicists, materials scientists and chemical engineers from Utrecht University, University of Twente and Eindhoven University of Technology conduct research in the field of catalysis.
+MCEC brings together chemists, physicists, materials scientists, and chemical engineers from Utrecht University, University of Twente, and Eindhoven University of Technology.

 Read more about MCEC